agileware/wp-civicrm-ux/README.md

  - `type`: activity type id.
 Support multiple values separated by comma without space.
 Default empty
  - `limit`: the max number for result.
 Default `PHP_INT_MAX`
  - `relationship-id`: by supplying this parameter, related contacts' activities will be added into the result.
  - `field`:fields to return.
 Separated by comma without space.
-Default return contact name and activity subject.
+Use `contact_name` for contact name.
-    The order of the output fields will be the same here.
+    The order of the output fields will be the same as here.
  - `format`: set to `table` for a tabular layout
  - `sort`: field name with `ASC` or `DESC`.
 Default `activity_date_time DESC`